benitomartin/mlops-car-prices/README.md

 ## Project Check List Review

+This is a preliminary check-list for the peer-to-peer review.

 - :white_check_mark: **Problem description**: The problem is well described and it's clear what the problem the project solves
 - :white_check_mark: **Cloud**: The project is developed on the cloud and IaC tools are used for provisioning the infrastructure
 - :white_check_mark: **Experiment tracking and model registry**: Both experiment tracking and model registry are used
-- :white_check_mark: **Workflow orchestration: Fully deployed workflow
+- :white_check_mark: **Workflow orchestration**: Fully deployed workflow
-- :white_check_mark: **Model deployment**: The model deployment code is containerized and could be deployed to cloud or special tools for model deployment are used
+- :white_check_mark: **Model deployment**: The model deployment code is containerized and ca be deployed to cloud
 - :white_check_mark: **Model monitoring**: Basic model monitoring that calculates and reports metrics
 - :white_check_mark: **Reproducibility**: Instructions are clear, it's easy to run the code, and it works.
 The versions for all the dependencies are specified.
 - :white_check_mark:**Best practices**: